kithmina1999/worklenz-astro/src/content/blog/tick-tick-self-hosted-alternative.md

 data_security_checked: true
 description: |
    Discover the best self hosted alternatives for popular software.
 Explore our comprehensive guides and find the perfect solution for your needs today.
-related: [podio-alternative, float-alternative, quire-alternative, zoho-alternative]
+related: [ganttpro-self-hosted-alternative, workamajig-self-hosted-alternative, bonsai-self-hosted-alternative, trello-self-hosted-alternative]
 ---